Log in links for this page

 If you have been approved for intermittent leave, the waiting period will be seven (7) consecutive calendar days after you first report your leave hours.
 The first day of your intermittent leave is your first reported absence from work.

-There will be a 7-day waiting period for each instance of paid leave you take, with only one limited exception: the waiting period will be waived for new mothers who took medical leave either during pregnancy or to recover from childbirth and are taking family leave to bond with a child immediately after the previous medical leave.
+There will be a 7-day waiting period for each instance of paid leave you take, with only one limited exception: the waiting period will be waived for new parents who took medical leave either during pregnancy or to recover from childbirth and are taking family leave to bond with a child immediately after the previous medical leave.

 During the 7-day waiting period, you can use your Paid Time Off (PTO) and are afforded job protection.